Size

 PLEASE NOTE: DUE TO VOLUME, WE ARE GENERALLY UNABLE TO RESPOND TO INQUIRIES MADE USING THE 'ASK ABOUT ME' BUTTON.
 Please reach out to us directly using the contact information on our website: www.muddypawsrescue.org.

 Zoey is a high-energy dog, and seems to enjoy significant exercise.
-So far, we have been doing three or four walks in a day, each ~45+ minutes.
+We have been doing 4 daily walks, each ~45 minutes.
+Many days, we take her to a fenced in park (when there are no other dogs), and she loves running around and playing fetch with you.
 One day, we took her on a very long walk of 8 miles, and when she got home, she immediately wanted to play fetch.
 While she is still young, we jogged short stretches with her (1-2 blocks), and she loved it, trotting along nicely by our side.
-We think she would thrive in an environment that can match her need for stimulation and space.
+We think she would thrive in a home that could meet her needs for space/exercise.